 Her book club meets every two weeks - an English-Spanish bilingual group of seven women, five of them Colombian.
 They rotate houses.

-Healthcare is in La Ceja: her primary care doctor, her dentist, her ophthalmologist all within a 10-minute walk or short Cabify.
+Healthcare is in La Ceja: her primary care doctor, her dentist, her ophthalmologist all within a 10-minute walk or short Uber.
 The local hospital is capable for most things; she has been to Clínica Las Vegas in Medellín twice in four years for specialist consults, both planned.

 Weekends sometimes involve a drive to Rionegro (her cousin lives in Llanogrande) or a longer drive to El Poblado for a friend's birthday or a special meal.
 She does not drive after dark and arranges her trips around that.